<img height="1" width="1" src="https://www.facebook.com/tr?id=1463845093629309&amp;ev=PageView&amp;noscript=1">

 • Don’t use reset buttons

-• Button text should focus on the benefit, not commitment — for example, “Get My No-Obligation Quote” trumps “Submit” every time
+• Button text should highlight the benefit, not the commitment.
+For example, “Get My No-Obligation Quote” is better than “Submit.”

 Single column form layouts are easy to scan and complete, especially on mobile devices.

-By avoiding these common mistakes, you’ll create a superior user experience for those visiting your website.
-And that’s a good thing because superior user experiences increase the chance that a prospect will become a client.
+By avoiding these common mistakes, you’ll create a superior user experience for your website traffic.
+That's a good thing because better user experiences make it more likely that a prospect will become a client.

 The Ultimate Marketing Support for Agents and Advisors